kyunwang/slack-clone-client/README.md

 Not everything is noted here by all means.
 Only the basic things are noted here of which I think is important.
 So don't forget to check the documentation of them too.

 *Using create-react-app*
-*Oh and no proptypes will be used this time*

 ## Table of content